kctan/python_jun2025/README.md

-# Introductory Programming Using Python (28Jun and 5Jul 2025)
+# Introductory Programming Using Python (28 Jun and 5Jul 2025)

 Course materials are contained in this repository